Mitt Romney 2008 presidential campaign: Campaign developments 2007

 In his "Faith in America" address, Romney claimed "I saw my father march with Martin Luther King."
 In a December 16, 2007, interview with Tim Russert, Romney repeated his claim that his "dad marched with Martin Luther King."
 An article published by The Phoenix on December 19, 2007, argues that while David S. Broder "references a 1967 book he co-authored on the Republican Party, which included a chapter on George Romney [...with] a one-line statement that the senior Romney 'has marched with Martin Luther King through the exclusive Grosse Pointe suburb of Detroit'," historical sources found by The Phoenix found no references to George Romney having marched with Martin Luther King and that it was unlikely that a governor and former presidential candidate would go unnoticed.
 The Phoenix also discovered that Dr. King did not visit Grosse Pointe until after Broder's book was published.
 The Detroit Free Press reported on December 20, 2007, that the Romney campaign later asserted that when Romney made these two statements to a national audience about his father marching with King that he was "speaking figuratively, not literally."
-Subsequently, The Politico reported that at least two witnesses did remember George Romney and King marching together. and the Romney campaign put out a string of citations affirming them appearing together and George Romney's commitment to civil rights in general.
-In November 2007, the New York Times reported that Romney had participated with his father in civil rights marches.
+Subsequently, Politico reported that at least two witnesses did remember George Romney and King marching together. and the Romney campaign put out a string of citations affirming them appearing together and George Romney's commitment to civil rights in general.
+In November 2007, The New York Times reported that Romney had participated with his father in civil rights marches.